-AGMT 4036-4037.
+TMAG 4036-4037.
 SEMINAR IN MECHANIZED AGRICULTURE.
 One credit hour per semester.
 One meeting per week each semester.
-Prerequisite: AGMT 4008 or consent of the Director of the Department.
+Prerequisite: TMAG 4008 or consent of the Director of the Department.

 Oral reports and discussion concerning experiences and observations gathered during the summer field practice.
-During the second semester, emphasis will be on a review and discussion of current developments, in the field of agricultural engineering.
+During the second semester, emphasis will be on a review and discussion of current developments, in the field of Agricultural Engineering.

-AGMT 4038.
-AGRICULTURAL HYDROLOGY.
+TMAG 4038.
+AGRICULTURAL

+HYDROLOGY.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: PHCS 3171, or PHCS 3151, or PHCS 3091.
+Prerequisite: FISI 3171, or FISI 3151, or FISI 3091.

-The hydrologic cycle, including weather elements and climate, precipitation, evaporation, transpiration, infiltration, and run-off as related to soil and water management and control.
+The hydrologic cycle, including weather elements and climate, precipitation, evaporation, transpiration, infiltration, and runoff as related to soil and water management and control.

-AGMT 4039.
+TMAG 4039.
 AGRICULTURAL WASTE MANAGEMENT.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
 Prerequisite: AGRO 3005.